 The Log Browser (platform-eu | platform-au) page of the Coveo Administration Console allows members with the required privileges to inspect the status of an item sent through the Coveo indexing pipeline.

-A member with the appropriate privileges (member of any built-in groups) can use the Coveo Cloud administration console Log Browser page to inspect the status of an item sent through the indexing pipeline (see Coveo Cloud V2 Indexing Pipeline).
 Since each log corresponds to a stage of the indexing pipeline for a single item, you can retrieve precise information from this page after having narrowed down your search.
-The Log Browser page is therefore especially useful when troubleshooting indexing issues regarding specific items.
+The Log Browser page is particularly useful when troubleshooting indexing issues that apply to specific items.

-You want to review recently logged indexing errors and warnings in a proactive approach.
+You want to proactively review recently-logged indexing errors and warnings.

 Inspect Indexing Logs

-In the Action bar, click the date range to open a date picker dialog:
+In the Action bar, click the date range to open the date picker dialog.

-In the calendar, click a start date and an end date within seven days.
+In the calendar, click a start date and an end date within a seven-day range.

 Under Date range, click one of the suggested time windows: Last 5 minutes, Last 30 minutes, Last hour or Last day.

 - To automatically enter the current date and time, you can also click .

 The longest time window you can select is seven full days.
 Since some sources can be scheduled to rescan only once a week, a seven-day time window allows you to show logs for at least one rescan.
 You may want to access the Edit a Source Schedule panel to see when a source is refreshed or rescanned.